Back to the future - Tallow based skincare

 Skin Impact These oxidation products can cause:

-This chemical transformation essentially converts healing tallow into a potentially harmful substance - the opposite of its intended therapeutic purpose.
+This chemical transformation essentially converts healing tallow oil into a potentially harmful substance - the opposite of its intended therapeutic purpose.

-Copyright © 2025 NZ SKINCARE - All Rights Reserved.
+Copyright © 2026 NZ SKINCARE.CO.NZ - All Rights Reserved.

 277 Horokiwi Rd, Horokiwi, Wellington 5016